Parassingh-90/eb02-VCODE-CNS-RSA/pedagogy/README.md

 <a name="IS"></a>
 #### 3. Instructional Strategy
 ###### Name of Instructional Strategy  :    <u> Expository<br>
-<div align="justify"> Instructional Strategy is Expository because student in this lab follow the predefined algorithm or procedure to perform the experiment.
+<div align="justify"> Instructional Strategy is Expository because student in this lab follow the predefined algorithm or procedure to perform the experiment.By applying the predefined step to solve any problem based on RSA must given the same output which is equivalent to program output.

 ###### Assessment Method: Formative